Integrable Model of a Superconductor with non-Fermi liquid and Mott Phases: Quantum Phase Diagram of

-The location of the various many-body Fermi surfaces can be calculated and the results are presented in Table \ref{table2}.
-One can subsequently calculate the position of the phase transitions as a function of $U$ and $\mu$.
+Given the many-body Fermi energies (see Eq.\eqref{fermisurfaces}), the phase transition points can be determined as functions of $U$ and $\mu$.
 For example, consider the phase transition between phases \textquotedblleft(4,3,2,1,0)\textquotedblright and \textquotedblleft(3,2,1,0)\textquotedblright.
-At the phase transition, the location of the many-body Fermi surface with $(N_-, N_+) = (4,3)$ must be at the bottom of the band.
-This yields the phase transition point at $\mu= \frac{5}{2}U -1$.
-Similar calculations provide analytic expressions for all second-order phase transitions.
+At the phase transition, the location of the many-body Fermi surface separating $\mathcal{S}_4$ and $\mathcal{S}_3$ must be at $\bf k = 0$.
+This yields the location of the phase transition at $\mu= -d+\frac{5}{2}U$.
+Similar calculations provide analytic expressions for all the phase transitions, and are listed in Tables \ref{tablemm} and \ref{tablemi}.
+The order of the phase transitions is determined by the non-analyticities of the ground-state energy density $\epsilon_0(\rho_F, U)$.